-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide students with the support they need to experience belonging at school.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide students with the supports they need to experience belonging at school.
 2.6 Action: Care Solace Need: Multilingual learners, foster youth, and low income families often face barriers when trying to access mental health support.
 Families have shared that SDUHSD's partnership with Care Solace has helped them find appropriate resources based on their specific needs, insurance coverage, and location.
-Scope: LEA-wide By partnering with Care Solace, we can better support the mental health and well-being of our students, staff, and families while streamlining processes and reducing administrative burdens related to mental health resource navigation.
+Scope: LEA-wide By partnering with Care Solace, we can better support the mental health and well-being of our students, staff, and families, while also streamlining processes and reducing administrative burdens related to mental health resource navigation.
 Care Solace simplifies the process of finding and accessing mental health support by acting as a single point of contact.
-Families and staff can call or use the online platform to get personalized assistance navigating the complex mental health landscape.
-This partnership ensures that individuals can access support and resource navigation when needed.
+Families and staff can call or use the online platform to get personalized assistance in navigating the complex mental health landscape.
+This partnership ensures that individuals can access support and resource navigation when they need it.
 Additionally, it allows us to promote mental health awareness and destigmatizes the process of seeking support.
-2.2, 2.3, 2.18, 2.22, 2.23 2.7 Action: Universal Screener Need: When students face challenges, our district's system is reactive.
+2.17 2.7 Action: Universal Screener Need: When students face challenges, our district's system is reactive.
 Universal screeners are necessary because early detection increases the chances of providing timely intervention and preventing more serious issues from developing.
-Scope: LEA-wide These tools allow teachers multiple opportunities to know how students progress throughout the school year.
-Teachers and counselors use the data to plan lessons, including interventions better.
-It is critical to all students, but most importantly, for unduplicated students, that teachers know where to intervene when needed.
-2.10, 2.18, 2.19, 2.8 Action: Teacher on Special Assignment (ToSA) Need: A ToSA will provide direct professional development for teachers to close these gaps by supporting each team through a comprehensive needs assessment and then a plan-do-study-act 2.10, 2.11, 2.12, 2.13, 2.16, also seen in 3.1, 3.2, and 3.3
+Scope: LEA-wide These tools allow teachers multiple opportunities to know how students are progressing throughout the school year.
+Teachers and counselors use the data to better plan lessons, including interventions.
+It is critical to all students, but most importantly, unduplicated students, that teachers can know where to intervene when needed.
+2.6, 2.7, 2.8, 2.17 2.8 Action: Teacher on Special Assignment (ToSA) Need: A ToSA will provide direct professional development for teachers in service of closing these gaps.
+2.10, 2.14, also seen in 3.1, 3.2, and 3.3

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness In SDUHSD, there are 6 Dashboard indicators that received a score of red: Suspensions of African American students districtwide CCI for multilingual learner students at La Costa Canyon and students experiencing homelessness at Sunset Chronic absenteeism for students with disabilities at Diegueno ELA & Math for multilingual learners at Oak Crest Scope: LEA-wide cycle of continuous improvement with strategies and solutions created at each campus.
-3.1 Action: Professional Development Costs (SBAs/Sub Costs) Need: Our data shows gaps in achievement for unduplicated pupils in ELA, math, and science on CAASPP.
-Teachers will engage in professional learning in these content areas to close these gaps.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness In SDUHSD, there are 6 Dashboard indicators that received a score of red.
+Scope: LEA-wide 3.1 Action: Professional Development Costs (SBAs/Sub Costs) Need: Our data shows gaps in achievement for unduplicated pupils.
+Teachers will engage in professional learning to close these gaps.
 Scope: LEA-wide This action will allow classroom instruction to continue while teachers are engaging in professional development.
-3.1, 3.2, 3.3 3.2 Action: College visits Need: Unduplicated student groups have lower graduation rates than the all students group.
-In By providing access to college campuses, students are able to learn about dual enrollment and post-secondary options in specific fields and areas of personal interest.
-3.4, 3.5, 3.13
+3.1, 3.2, 3.3 3.2 Action: College visits Need: Some student groups have lower graduation rates than others.
+In order to close this gap, students need exposure and access to post-secondary opportunities, including college.
+Scope: LEA-wide By providing access to college campuses, students are able to learn about dual enrollment and post-secondary options in specific fields and areas of personal interest.
+3.4, 3.5 3.3 Action: Intervention Sections Need: Intervention sections provide students with additional learning time in these areas in order to boost achievement and close gaps.
+3.1, 3.2, 3.3, and 3.6